 Oxalate is a chemical composed of carbon-C and oxygen-O molecules.
 It combines with other elements to form salts, one of which is calcium oxalate.

 Oxalate is a waste product of the body’s metabolism but is also found in many foods including fruits and vegetables, nuts and seeds, grains, legumes, and even chocolate and tea.
-Some examples of foods that have high levels of oxalate include peanuts, rhubarb, spinach, beets, Swiss chard, chocolate, sweet potatoes- and watercress.
+Some examples of foods that have significant levels of oxalate include peanuts, rhubarb, spinach, beets, Swiss chard, chocolate, sweet potatoes- and watercress.

 So to answer the questions-

 - It depends.
 If you did not have a calcium oxalate stone and are not prone to that type, you should be able to eat watercress with no worries.
-If you have had multiple calcium oxalate stones, especially if they were large and required surgery, you probably will want to avoid any oxalate containing foods at all.
+If you have had multiple calcium oxalate stones, especially if they were large and required surgery, you may want to avoid any oxalate containing foods at all.

 - Not exactly, but the calcium in watercress binds oxalate , removing it from the body in the urine.
 So there is less oxalate to make more stones.